Vulcan-Logic/Vulcan-Logic/README.md

 # GitHub account of Vineet W. Singh (Vinnie Singh)
 #### _[B.Sc.
 Maths (Lond), Dip.
 Systems Analysis, Certificate Web Development, Certificate Data Science]_
-## Dedicated fan of mathematics, economics & logic, Manufacturing enthusiast, Technology buff & Software developer.
-Coding for over 30 years.
+## Student of Logic, Maths & Economics, Autodidact, Philomath, Epistemophile, Sophophile,  Curious manufacturing enthusiast and Software developer for 30+ years.
+## It's all about Code.
-### About me and my coding history
+### Coding history
 I like programming and I have been programming for over 30 years.
 I have a keen interest in computer programming and I started programming in 1988.
 It has been a hobby ever since.
 The very first programs I wrote were written for a GW-BASIC interpreter running on an Intel-8088 PC.
 Following my hobby,